-As of September 30, 2013, we had net operating loss carryforwards for U.S. federal income tax purposes of approximately \$490.7 million which begin to expire in 2021.
-As of September 30, 2013, we had foreign net operating loss carryforwards of \$18.5 million which began to expire in 2013, as well as, state net operating loss carryforwards of approximately \$364.5 million which began to expire in 2013.
-As of September 30, 2013, we also had tax credits (primarily foreign income and U.S. research and development tax credits) of approximately \$2.6 million.
-The research credits are currently expiring including the next attribute expected to expire in 2013.
-Utilization of our net operating loss and tax credit carryforwards may be subject to a substantial annual limitation due to the ownership change limitations set forth in Internal Revenue Code Section 382 and similar state provisions.
-Such an annual limitation could result in the expiration of the net operating loss and tax credit carryforwards before utilization.
+As of September 30, 2014, the Company had net operating loss carryforwards for U.S. federal income tax purposes of approximately \$458.1 million which begin to expire in 2021.
+As of September 30, 2014, the Company had foreign net operating loss carryforwards of \$5.0 million which began to expire in 2014, as well as, state net operating loss carryforwards of approximately \$266.0 million which began to expire in 2014.
+As of September 30, 2014, the Company also had tax credits (primarily foreign income and U.S. research and development tax credits) of approximately \$2.6 million.
+The research credits will begin to expire in 2018.
+Utilization of net operating loss and tax credit carryforwards are subject to a substantial annual limitation due to the ownership change limitations set forth in Internal Revenue Code Section 382 and similar state provisions.
+As a result, of the \$458.1 million of U.S. net operating loss carryforwards, approximately \$247.3 million is subject to an annual limitation and \$210.8 million of the net operating losses are not subject to an annual limitation.
+Such annual limitations could result in the expiration of the net operating loss and tax credit carryforwards before utilization.
+At this time, the Company has not determined the full extent of the ownership change limitations upon the state operating loss carryforwards.